 Students who are absent from school are required to have a legitimate excuse.
-Within two (2) days of a student's return to school, he/she shall present a written and dated note signed by the parent(s)/guardian(s) or physician explaining the absence.
+Within two (2) days of a student's return to school, he/she shall present a parent(s)/guardian(s) or physician explaining the absence.
 If a note is not received within two (2) days, the absence shall be deemed unexcused.
 A maximum of four (4) school days per semester may be excused with a signed note from a parent/guardian or doctor.
 If there are more than four (4) days excused by a doctor, a form available at the school must be completed by the doctor and returned for review by school officials.
 Parents anticipating a student's extended absence (five or more days) should contact the school for information on home/hospital instruction.